erikrose/nose-progressive/README.rst

 0.5
   * Guess the frame of the test, and spit that out as the editor shortcut.
 No more pointers to eq_()!
+  * More reliably determine the editor shortcut pathname, e.g. when running tests from an egg distribution directory.
   * Embolden bits of the summary that indicate errors or failures.

 0.4